Network Packet Capture

 /*

-* TCP three-way handshake
+* TCP Second Handshake

-* Remote port 7272 responds to local port 60653 with a SYN+ACK packet
+* Remote port 7272 responds with a SYN+ACK packet to browser port 60653

 */